-Here’s what to expect when you’re replacing your air conditioner.
+Here’s what to anticipate when you’re replacing your air conditioner.

-When to Replace Your Air Conditioner
+The Best Time to Consider Replacing Your Air Conditioner

-Knowing when to repair or replace your air conditioner may be hard.
+Knowing when to repair or replace your air conditioner might be hard.
 Here’s what our professionals advise.

 Replace